Budibase/budibase/CONTRIBUTING.md

 ### App

 A client can have one or more budibase applications.
+Budibase applications would be things like "Developer Inventory Management" or "Goat Herder CRM".
 Think of a budibase application as a tree.
-Budibase applications have one definition of what the front end will look like,

 ### Database

 An App can have one or more databases.
 Keeping with our [dendrology](https://en.wikipedia.org/wiki/Dendrology) analogy - think of an database as a branch on the tree.
 Databases are used to keep data separate for different instances of your app.
 For example, if you had a CRM app, you may create a database for your US office, and a database for your Australian office.
 Databases allow us to support [multitenancy](https://www.gartner.com/en/information-technology/glossary/multitenancy) in budibase applications.

-### Model
+### Table

-Models in budibase are almost akin to tables in relational databases.
-A model may be a "Car" or an "Employee".
+Tables in budibase are almost akin to tables in relational databases.
+A table may be a "Car" or an "Employee".
 They are the main building blocks for the creation and management of backend data in budibase.

 ### View